The Univalence Principle: Functorial signatures and structures

 and, using that $(\derivcat{\L}{\bottom{f}})^*(\derivcat{\L}{\bottom{g}})^*(\derivdia{O}) \steq (\derivcat{\L}{\bottom{(g \circ f)}})^*(\derivdia{O})$, we define (using the induction hypothesis)

 \end{enumerate} \end{definition}

 Similarly, we can prove by induction that pullback preserves composition and identities, and then that composition is associative and unital.
 Thus, for any functorial signature $\L$, we have an exo-category $\Struc{\L}$ with a fibrant type of objects and fibrant hom-types, and for any signature morphism $\alpha:\L\to\M$ we have an exo-functor $\Struc{\M} \to \Struc{\L}$.
-With a little more work, we can show that $\Struc{-}$ is a contravariant exo-functor from $\Sig(n)$ to the exo-category $\mathsf{Cat}$ of exo-categories.
+With a little more work, we can show that $\Struc{-}$ is a contravariant exo-functor from $\Sig(n)$ to the exo-category $\mathsf{Cat}$ of exo-categories, providing the inductive step in its definition as a Grothendieck construction.
 We can now finally prove the theorem we have been leading up to.

 \begin{theorem} For any diagram signature $\L:\IC(p)$, the exo-category $\rfunc{\L}{\Ustrict}$ is equivalent, as an exo-category, to $\Struc{E_p(\L)}$.
 Moreover, for any discrete opfibration $F:\hom_{\IC(p)}(\L,\M)$, these equivalences commute, up to natural exo-isomorphism, with pullback and precomposition: